enormandeau/github_tutorial/files/03_git.md

 ## Next section
 In the next section, we will explore the standard Git workflow.
-We will be using the `Planets` repository that you forked from here
+We will be using the `Planets` repository that you forked from
 <a href="http://github.com/enormandeau/planets"
 target="_blank">here</a>.